New York Jets: Rivalries

+Divisional

 New England Patriots

 Since the inception of the American Football League, the Jets have maintained what is considered to be a marquee rivalry with the New England Patriots.
 The rivalry was relatively docile in its early years until 1966 when the Jets removed the Patriots, who had hopes of appearing in Super Bowl I, from playoff contention with a 38–28 defeat at Shea Stadium.
 The Patriots returned the favor in 1985 when the Jets lost to New England 26–14 in the wild card round; the Patriots went on to Super Bowl XX where they were defeated by the Bears.

 The rivalry began to escalate and receive increased media attention in 1997 when a disgruntled Bill Parcells vacated his head coaching position with New England to accept the same position with New York Jets.
-The following year, the Jets signed Pro Bowl running back Curtis Martin from the Patriots.
+The next year, the Jets signed Pro Bowl running back Curtis Martin from the Patriots.
 After the Jets declined during Parcells' third year, Parcells decided to resign as head coach.
 His assistant, Bill Belichick, was installed as the new head coach but suddenly resigned the next day at a press conference, just one day after accepting the position, to become the new head coach of the Patriots instead.
 His decision was influenced by the passing of the team owner, Leon Hess, before the '99 season, who at one point was offering Belichick a $1 million bonus to stay put.
 However, Belichick had not spoken to the two potential new owners, Woody Johnson and Charles Dolan, and had issues with both because the original agreement with Hess was no longer there; "the whole ownership configuration at that point in time was a major factor in my decision much more than a personal relationship."

-A critical turning point of the rivalry took place on September 23, 2001 when Jets linebacker Mo Lewis tackled Drew Bledsoe, leaving the veteran with internal bleeding.
+A critical turning point of the rivalry took place on September 23, 2001, when Jets linebacker Mo Lewis tackled Drew Bledsoe, leaving the veteran with internal bleeding.
 This provided an opportunity for Tom Brady to take over as the starting quarterback and during his tenure, Brady successfully guided New England to six Super Bowl titles.
 In 2006, Eric Mangini, an assistant under Belichick, left New England to join the Jets as their head coach.
-Under Mangini, the famous Spygate incident took place, further escalating tensions between both clubs.
+Under Mangini, the infamous Spygate incident took place, further escalating tensions between both clubs.
 When Rex Ryan was hired as the team's head coach, the rivalry further escalated due to an increased war of words between both teams.
 In January 2011, the two met in a Divisional Round playoff game.
 The visiting Jets pulled a 28–21 upset to advance to the AFC Championship Game, which they ultimately lost one week later to the Pittsburgh Steelers.
+As of the 2024 season, the Patriots lead the all-time series 75–56–1.